 - if you have allergies to medicines, foods, or other substances

-- if you have a history of bipolar disorder, mania, mood or mental problems, suicidal thoughts or attempts, or uncontrolled muscle movements (eg, twitching of the face and tongue, involuntary movements of the arms and legs)
+- if you have a history of mood or mental problems (eg, bipolar disorder, mania), suicidal thoughts or attempts, or uncontrolled muscle movements (eg, twitching of the face and tongue, involuntary movements of the arms and legs)

-- if you have a history of ulcer, heart problems, recent heart attack, seizures, blood problems, or a metabolism disorder
+- if you have a history of ulcer, heart problems, recent heart attack, seizures, high blood pressure, blood problems, or a metabolism disorder

 - if you are taking a medicine that contains methylene blue